Brain Tumors and Headaches

 • Swelling around the tumor.

-• Buildup of cerebrospinal fluid (CSF) in the brain.
+• A buildup of cerebrospinal fluid (CSF) in the brain.

-Headaches can also be caused by brain tumor treatments.
+Brain tumor treatments can also cause headaches.
 These include radiation therapy, chemotherapy, and surgery (craniotomy).

-How does a headache caused by my brain tumor feel?
+What does a headache caused by my brain tumor feel like?

-The symptoms of a headache related to a brain tumor can be different from person to person.
+The symptoms of a headache caused by a brain tumor can differ from person to person.

-• It usually affects both sides of the head, but in some cases, the pain may be on the side of your tumor.
+• It often affects both sides of the head, but in some cases, the pain may only be on the side of your tumor.

 • They may be worse when you first get up and get a little better after you have been up.
-May be worse when you cough, exercise, or change position.
+They may be worse when you cough, exercise, or change position.

 • These headaches may wake you up at night.

-• People who had problems with headaches prior to their brain tumor are more likely to have headaches related to their brain tumor.
+• People who had problems with headaches before their brain tumor are more likely to have headaches related to their brain tumor.

 What can trigger headaches related to my brain tumor?

-• Things in your diet such as caffeine, alcohol, chocolate, aspartame, MSG, and nitrates.
+• Things in your diet like caffeine, alcohol, chocolate, aspartame, MSG, and nitrates.

 • Skipping meals.

-• Hormone changes such as during menstruation or ovulation in women.
+• Hormone changes during menstruation or ovulation in women.

-• Strong stimulants such as bright or flashing lights, odors, or loud noises.
+• Strong stimulants around you, like bright or flashing lights, odors, or loud noises.

 • Times of stress.

-• Changes in environment such as weather, altitude, seasons, and sleep patterns.
+• Changes in weather, altitude, seasons, and sleep patterns.

 • Not getting enough sleep.